Language and Literacy Development

 Language and literacy skills refer to a child’s ability to communicate and connect with others through listening, speaking, reading and writing.

 Learning language is a social experience and requires symbolic processing.
 The relationship between thought and word is “not a thing, but a process, a continual movement back and forth from thought to word and from word to thought” (Vygotsky, 1962, p.
 125).
-Mother Goose Time is a literacy-rich curriculum and invites children to ask questions and explore ideas through discussion and dramatic play.
+Experience Curriculum is a literacy-rich curriculum and invites children to ask questions and explore ideas through discussion and dramatic play.
 Moreover, we encourage children to construct autobiographical narratives in the form of storytelling, journaling and drawing.
 Language skills are some of the best predictors of academic success (Snowling, Hulme, Bailey, Strothard & Lindsay, 2011).

 14 Emergent Writing